orsharon7/mcp-vscode-github-copilot/README.md

-### MCP Server
-**What we’ll be building**
-Many LLMs do not currently have the ability to fetch the forecast and severe weather alerts.
-Let’s use MCP to solve that!
+# Enterprise-Grade AI Extensibility with GitHub Copilot and Model Context Protocol (MCP)

+## Building Technical Augmentation Layers for AI Systems

+### Model Context Protocol: Technical Overview and Enterprise Value
+Model Context Protocol (MCP) addresses a fundamental limitation in modern Large Language Models (LLMs) like GitHub Copilot: the inability to access real-time external data or perform computations outside their trained parameters.
+MCP provides a standardized communication framework that enables LLMs to securely interact with external systems, giving enterprises the ability to:

+- **Extend AI capabilities** with domain-specific tools and data sources
+- **Maintain data sovereignty** by keeping sensitive information outside the AI model
+- **Enable real-time interactions** with internal systems and APIs
+- **Implement authentication and authorization** for secure use of enterprise resources

-We’ll build a server that exposes two tools: get-alerts and get-forecast.
-Then we’ll connect the server to an MCP host
+Our implementation demonstrates this capability by building a weather information server that exposes two technically robust tools:

-#### Core MCP Concepts
-MCP servers can provide three main types of capabilities:
+- `get-alerts`: Fetches active weather alerts for any US state through authenticated API calls
+- `get-forecast`: Retrieves detailed meteorological data by precise geospatial coordinates

+This technical guide demonstrates how to implement, configure, and integrate custom AI augmentation layers within your enterprise development environment.

+### MCP Technical Architecture and Components
+The Model Context Protocol implements a client-server architecture with three primary abstraction types:

-* **Resources**: File-like data that can be read by clients (like API responses or file contents)
+* **Resources**: File-like data structures that function as transfer objects between server and AI clients (JSON payloads, binary data, structured text)
-* **Tools**: Functions that can be called by the LLM (with user approval)
+* **Tools**: Function endpoints with strongly-typed input/output contracts that LLMs can programmatically invoke after user authorization
-* **Prompts**: Pre-written templates that help users accomplish specific tasks
+* **Prompts**: Templated instruction sets for enhancing AI agent capabilities with domain-specific guidance

+## Technical Implementation Guide

-### 1. Install uv and set up our Python project and environment
+### 1. Install UV Package Manager and Set Up Python Environment

-install uv and restart terminal
+First, install the UV package manager and restart your terminal:
 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-### 2. Create and set up our project
+### 2. Create Your Weather Project Structure
 ```bash
 # Create a new directory for our project
 uv init weather --no-workspace